k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent monsters from changing gear while reading a spellbook
 - Fix: prevent revived or animated monsters from keeping a steed link
 - Allow players to recover post-crash emergency saves
+- Fix: prevent animated statues from spawning a fresh steed